Nickelodeon Mexico Kids' Choice Awards: 2010 edition

 In June 2010, Viacom gave the rights for Mexico to release their own version of the Kids' Choice Awards.
 The awards ceremony took place on 4 September 2010 at "El Teatro Chino de Six Flags" (The Chinese Theater of Six Flags) of the Six Flags México park.
 It was presented by Omar Chaparro and Anahí.
 The show was not televised until 14 October 2010.

 The award show was a low-budget production.
 Presented via a 'giant screen' were special messages from the cast of iCarly (Miranda Cosgrove, Jennette McCurdy, Nathan Kress, Jerry Trainor and Noah Munck), and Canadian singer Justin Bieber in acceptance of their wins for the categories of Favorite TV Show and Favorite Song respectively.

 2011 edition

-Filmed on 3 September 2011 in Six Flags, Mexico, and premiered on September 22 at 7:30 p.m..
+Filmed on 3 September 2011 in Six Flags, Mexico, and premiered on 22 September.
 It was hosted by Danna Paola and Brian Amadeus from Moderatto.
 Some of the winners were Big Time Rush For Favorite International TV Show and Favorite International Artist, and Katy Perry for Favorite Song, and Grachi was the biggest winner of the night with three awards won, including Favorite TV Show.

 2012 edition

-It was confirmed a 3rd edition for the KCA México, it took place on Pepsi Center on 1 September 2012, and was first telecast on 18 September at 7 p.m., it was hosted by Jaime Camil, the greatest winner was Miss XV, some international winners were iCarly for Favorite International TV Show and One Direction for Favorite International Artist and Favorite Song.
+It was confirmed a 3rd edition for the KCA México, it took place on Pepsi Center on 1 September 2012, and was first telecast on 18 September, it was hosted by Jaime Camil, the greatest winner was Miss XV, some international winners were iCarly for Favorite International TV Show and One Direction for Favorite International Artist and Favorite Song.